-- 1) Interconnectivity has been provided to adjacent parcels establishing or allowing for a future parallel alley; - It can be demonstrated that interconnectivity requirements, other than those allowing for the establishment of a parallel alley, would adversely impact the development potential of the project; or, - Others?
+2) It can be demonstrated that interconnectivity requirements, other than those allowing for the establishment of a parallel alley, would adversely impact the development potential of the project; or, standards or limitations for buildings or structures, unless stated otherwise herein.

-6. Building Standards

-The provisions of this section shall be applied in conjunction with any other applicable ULDC standards or limitations for buildings or structures, unless stated otherwise herein.
 [Ord.

-2010-022]
+6. Building Standards The provisions of this section shall be applied in conjunction with any other applicable ULDC